Church of St. Luke and The Epiphany (Philadelphia): Organs

 In the early to mid-1990s, the Church felt it was time to do something about the Austin organ.
-Some wanted to restore it, others wanted to replace it with an electronic substitute, while others were in favor of rebuilding and enlarging it.
+Some wanted to restore it, others wanted to replace it with an electronic substitute, and still others favored rebuilding and enlarging it.
 Rebuilding and enlargement was the decided route.

-Currently the organ has all of its Austin windchests, mechanicals, etc. During the tenure of Jonathan Bowen, current organist-choirmaster, the organ has been transformed into an instrument that is able to play organ music from just about any period.
-Its primary function is to play service music particularly in the Anglican style.
+Currently, the organ has all of its Austin windchests, mechanicals, etc. During the tenure of Jonathan Bowen, current organist-choirmaster, the organ has been transformed into an instrument that is able to play organ music from just about any period.
+Its primary function is to play service music, particularly in the Anglican style.
 Many of the ranks (sets) of pipes have been replaced to achieve this sound.
-Digitally sampled stops by Walker Technical Co. were added at the time of the rebuild in 1998 as well.
+Digitally sampled stops by Walker Technical Co. were also added at the time of the rebuild in 1998.

-Despite space and funding limitations at the time of the rebuild, The Church of St. Luke and The Epiphany now has an organ that not only serves the needs of the parish but the community as well.
+Despite space and funding limitations at the time of the rebuild, The Church of St. Luke and The Epiphany now has an organ that serves the needs of the parish and the community.
 The parish has always had great choral, orchestral, and chamber music ensembles using the space for performance.
-It is now currently the second largest church organ in Philadelphia.
+It is now currently the second-largest church organ in Philadelphia.
 The total count of pipe and digital ranks currently stands at 150.
 A full list of current and past stops may be found on the Music page of the Church's website.